Helper

 Text

 Ascend (If you control ten or more permanents, you get the city's blessing for the rest of the game.)
-You may play an additional land on each of your turns.
-This creature can't attack or block unless you have the city's blessing.
+At the beginning of each upkeep, create a 1/1 green Saproling creature token.
+Saprolings you control get +2/+2 as long as you have the city's blessing.